tkoizumi/swipe/README.md

 # Swipe: A Command-Line HTTP Client

-**Swipe** is a lightweight, fast, and Go-based command-line HTTP client inspired by cURL.
-It allows you to perform HTTP requests with ease and provides additional functionality for query parameters and response management.
+**Swipe** is a lightweight, fast, Go-based command-line HTTP client inspired by cURL.
+It allows you to perform HTTP requests and provides the added functionality of transforming responses using jq syntax, all without requiring additional tools.

 ---